 Hat – Invest in a quality beanie to keep you as warm as possible.

 Gloves or mittens – Cold hands or fingers are a surefire way to cut your fishing trip short.
 Invest in a quality pair of gloves or mittens to keep the cold at bay.

 If you are anticipating spending the day in freezing air temps and frigid water, finding bottoms that have multiple layers is going to help with trapping heat close to the body.
-This is the point where you should start looking towards our Men’s Exstream Core Bottom, Fjord Pants, or even the Midstream Insulated Pants, as well as the Women’s Coldweather Pants.
-The exstream core bottoms are going to suit you well for that late fall/early winter situation where you need insulation, but also might be moving around quite a bit from spot to spot.
+This is the point where you should start looking towards our Men’s Thermal Midlayer Bottom or the beefier Fjord Pants, as well as the Women’s Midweight Core Leggings.
+The Mid-layer or Midweight core bottoms are going to suit you well for that late fall/early winter situation where you need insulation, but also might be moving around quite a bit from spot to spot.

 The Fjords and the Insulated pants are for those extreme conditions where you know it’s going to be cold the whole time.
 Consider combining layers if you are going to be spending long days wading rather than hiking.
 For anyone that has spent a day swinging for winter steelhead knows that the heat slowly gets sucked away from your legs the longer you spend standing in 35 degrees water.
 Combining a few layers together like Midweight Core or the Fleece Midlayers under one of the heavier Fjords or the Midstream Insulated pants will give you optimal warmth without adding too much bulk under the waders.